anthonyrisinger/cga/8/cga+11.md

 $$X' = RXR^\dagger$$

 where $R = \exp(B)$ is the rotor implementing the boost.
 This formulation makes the hyperbolic nature of boosts geometrically explicit.

+This formulation makes the hyperbolic nature of boosts geometrically explicit—they're rotations through imaginary angles in time-space planes.
+The same mathematical machinery handles spatial rotations and boosts, revealing their algebraic unity.

 #### Quantum Mechanics: A Geometric Model for Spin